poulinal/ARPES/README.md

 **To Build**
 Alternatively, you can build ARDA such that its 'compiles' into a single .exe file to run.
-You can either do '''python build.py''' (if you have pyinstaller installed) or you can do '''pyinstaller --windowed --onefile main.py''' though the first option is recommended
+You can either do '''python build.py''' (if you have pyinstaller installed) or you can do '''pyinstaller --windowed --onefile main.py''' though the first option is recommended.